 Disney’s Grand Floridian Restaurants provide an opportunity to dine at a number of options during your vacation.
-In fact, there is a plethora of restaurants at Disney’s Grand Floridian and it’s important to know your options.
+In fact, there are a plethora of restaurants at Disney’s Grand Floridian and it’s important to know your options.

 There are actually 9 restaurants total at the Grand Floridian!
 That leaves guests of the resort with a lot of decisions to make.

-If you do spend a week long vacation here, you might enjoy relaxing outside by the pool, while eating at one of the pool bars.
+If you do spend a week-long vacation here, you might enjoy relaxing outside by the pool, while eating at one of the pool bars.
 Or you could plan a late morning brunch at one of the many restaurants.
 Spoiler, the cafe has a wonderful breakfast, lunch, and dinner menu!

 Those looking for signature dining will probably have a hard time choosing which Grand Floridian restaurant to eat at.
 That’s because the resort has three Disney signature dining locations to choose from!
 All of the deluxe resorts at Disney have signature dining locations.
 But none of them have three!

 When planning dining at Disney, it can become difficult due to the number of choices.
 Often, I have found that guests aren’t even aware of all the options at their resort.
-Furthermore, their oblivious to the choices property-wide.
+Furthermore, they’re oblivious to the choices property-wide.